 Overview: This page serves as a place to write a justification of the extent to which services will not be provided in a natural environment.
 Per regulations all early intervention services must be delivered in the child’s natural environments as described in Section 303.26.
 If a service cannot be achieved satisfactorily in a natural environment, the box on Section 6 Early Intervention Services and Supports is checked and a justification page must be completed for each service not provided in a natural environment as well as plans to move the service to the natural setting.

-Because audiologicals and counseling or support groups for parents do not usually occur in the child’s natural environment they do not require justification.
+Because audiological evaluation and supports as well as counseling or support groups for parents do not usually occur in the child’s natural environment they do not require justification.
 (For additional information regarding natural environments see CT Birth to Three System Service Guideline #2: Natural Environments).

 Child's Name / DOB / Meeting Start Date: The first and last name of the child, the child’s month/day/year of birth, and the date or dates that the meeting was held to develop the IFSP are written in these spaces.